Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Nonparametric Perturbations of Bayesian Models

+We will study nonparametric perturbations of parametric Bayesian models that use a specific type of prior.
+In particular, we consider NPP models that mix the parametric Bayesian model with a perturbed distribution,

-There are several ways to perturb the likelihood of a Bayesian model.
-For example, $\pi_{\pert}(\rmp \mid \rmp_\theta)$ could be a Dirichlet process mixture \citep{antoniak1974mixtures,Miller2019-ha},
+In this model, the entire dataset $x_{1:n}$ is either drawn from the parametric model ($b=0$) or from an alternative ($b=1$).
+There are many ways to perturb.
+For example, $\pi_{\pert}(\rmp \mid \rmp_\theta)$ could be a Dirichlet process mixture model \citep{Miller2019-ha},

-Other possible perturbation models are Polya trees~\citep{Berger2001} and Gaussian process density models~\citep{Adams2009-sa}.
+Other possibilities are Polya trees~\citep{Berger2001} and Gaussian process density models~\citep{Adams2009-sa}.
 We assume the perturbation model is nonparametric, placing its support on any distribution over $x$, including $\p_\theta$.
+We do not assume that the perturbation depends on $\p_\theta$ explicitly, i.e. $\pi_{\pert}(\p \mid \p_\theta)$ can be replaced by a generic nonparametric model $\pi_{\pert}(\p)$.

 We want to use an NPP model instead of a conventional nonparametric model because parametric models are efficient for small data.
-We can think of NPP models as nonparametric models with a special spike-and-slab prior.
+We can think of an NPP model as a nonparametric model with a special spike-and-slab prior on the data distribution, that is centered at the parametric model.
 The prior has a ``spike'' component that puts its mass just on the parametric model ($b=1$), and a ``slab'' component extending over all distributions ($b=0$).
 This prior is nonparametric but regularizes inferences towards the parametric model.
-This choice of an adaptive prior enables data efficient learning.
+This choice of an adaptive prior enables data-efficient learning, as we describe next.